 How is Council responding to the issues I raised during the April-June 2017 natural hazards community engagement?

 Council received nearly 450 responses to the community engagement held between 1 April and 16 June 2017.
 Much of the feedback was on the new flood information.
-In response to the feedback Council is in the process of refining the flood models which are mostly minor amendments in some localised areas of Nelson.
-Council will be in touch with affected landowners in early 2018 once the modelling has been refined.
+In response to the feedback, Council is in the process of refining the flood modelling which are mostly minor amendments in some localised areas of Nelson.
+Council will be in touch with affected landowners in late 2018 once the modelling has been refined.

 Council staff are also considering how the flood information is represented in the draft Nelson Plan and developing associated planning rules.
 The risk of flood hazard to people and property varies across Nelson depending on a combination of water depth and the force of moving water (velocity) and the level of development occurring in these areas.
 Community feedback was supportive of identifying ‘high flood hazard areas’ where there is a greater risk to people and property.